-Science is a mandatory course that is studied substantially in each of Years 7-10 at least 500 (DOE) hours to be completed by the end of Year 10.
+Science is a mandatory course that is studied substantially in each of Years 7-10 with at least 500 (DOE) hours to be completed by the end of Year 10.
 This is a requirement for eligibility for the award of the Record of School Achievement.

 Science develops students' knowledge, understanding and skills to explain and make sense of the biological, chemical, physical and technological world.
-Through applying the processes of Working Scientifically students develop understanding of the importance of scientific applying the processes of Working Scientifically students develop understanding of the importance of scientific evidence in enabling them as individuals and as part of the community to make informed, responsible decisions about the use and influence of science and technology on their lives.
+Through applying the processes of Working Scientifically students develop understanding of the importance of scientific evidence in enabling them as individuals and as part of the community to make informed, responsible decisions about the use and influence of science and technology on their lives.